 In order to maintain legal J-1 status, a J-1 scholar or professor must complete the Mandatory Check-In Process.
-This process consists of two online immigration trainings and a physical presence check-in at the International Center.
+This process consists of two online immigration trainings and document submission.

-If you are planning to travel outside the U.S., you should check that your DS-2019 will not be expiring soon, and that the DS-2019 has a travel signature dated less than a year from your planned date of re-entry to the U.S. If you need to obtain a new travel signature, you should submit the DS-2019 Travel Signature request form with your original DS-2019.
-You must also bring your passport with you to the International Center when you submit your request.
+If you are planning to travel outside the U.S., you should check that your DS-2019 will not be expiring soon, and that the DS-2019 has a travel signature dated less than a year from your planned date of re-entry to the U.S. If you need to obtain a new travel signature, you should go to the M-Passport portal and click on Scholar Login.
+After logging in, click on Requests > DS-2019 Travel Signature Request, and follow the instructions from there.
 You should also make sure your passport is valid more than six months into the future on your re-entry date, and that your J-1 visa will still be valid for your re-entry.
 Refer to our Travel Advisory for additional information.

 The U.S. visa (stamp or sticker in your passport) is a travel document which allows entry to the United States with a valid DS-2019.
 You only need to have a valid J visa when you are re-entering the U.S.; you may remain in the U.S. with your valid DS-2019.
 If you plan to travel and re-enter the U.S. from abroad after your visa has expired, you need to apply for a new visa before you re-enter.
 You can only apply for the visa outside the country at a U.S. Consulate.
 Please read the detailed information on our website about travel and visa application for further details.

-To obtain J-2 DS-2019 documents for your spouse and/or minor children under 21 years, please download and complete the appropriate request form for J-1 Scholars.
-Once you have submitted the form and necessary documents as listed on the request form, we will issue DS-2019 form(s) for your spouse/children to obtain J-2 status.
+To obtain J-2 DS-2019 documents for your spouse and/or minor children under 21 years, please go to the M-Passport portal and click on Scholar Login.
+After logging in, click on Requests > Add New Dependent, and follow the instructions from there.
+Once you have submitted the request and necessary documents, we will issue DS-2019 form(s) for your spouse/children to obtain J-2 status.
 Then, your family member will need to apply for and obtain the J-2 visa to enter the U.S. (except Canadians) as your dependent.
 Your family will need official proof of your family ties, such as birth/marriage certificate.

 Family members who are NOT children (under 21) or spouse of the J-1 exchange visitor should apply for a B-1/B-2 visitor visa which allows eligibility to visit the United States temporarily for tourism or business purposes.
 Family members from certain countries may be eligible to travel to the U.S. for visits of up to 90 days without a B-1/B-2 visa through the U.S. Department of State Visa Waiver Program.
 It is recommended that you give your family members a letter of invitation to document the purpose of their visit.
 Refer to Family Visitors to the U.S. for an invitation letter template and more details on the visa application requirements.